 1. Teacher Applications

-New teachers may complete a Teacher Application and will be contacted for an interview to discuss his/her class proposal and availability for the Bright Lights summer program.
-New teachers may teach one class, either morning or afternoon.
-A list of available curriculum and suggested ideas for new classes is available.
-Please be prepared to share your ideas for a class at your interview.
+New teachers may complete a Teacher Application and will be contacted for an interview to discuss his/her camp proposal and availability for the Bright Lights summer program.
+Please be prepared to share your ideas for a camp at your interview.
 A teaching position will be confirmed before January.